Trafford Centre: Building

-Externally the building is post modern in architectural style and is clad primarily in brick and reconstituted stone.
-Glass reinforced plastic cladding is used at the upper levels in some areas.
-Influences of many historical styles can be seen on the exterior with Neoclassical and Egyptian Revival being especially prominent.

-The two shopping malls are covered by glazed vaulted roofs with cupolas at various points.
-The building is crowned by the 55 m high and 23 m wide main dome, which the developers claim is larger than that of St Paul's Cathedral.

-Decor

-The interior of the Trafford Centre is decorated with an eclectic selection of classically inspired elements with each area having its own distinct character rich in colour and detail.
-Each area having a distinct design is intended to help visitors to orient themselves around the centre.
+Each of the areas within the centre has its own distinct character rich in colour and detail which helps visitors to orient themselves within the building.

 The flooring consists of 45,000 m2 of granite and marble from Montignoso and Quarrata in Italy.
 Neoclassical style columns are painted to resemble marble and adorned with gold leaf.
 The granite floors and brass handrails are polished nightly to maintain the centre's opulence.

-The Red Rose of Lancaster is used as a decorative motif paying homage to the local area and North West England.
+The Red Rose of Lancaster is used as a decorative motif paying homage to the local area, the county of Lancashire.

+Externally the building is post modern in architectural style and is clad primarily in brick and reconstituted stone.
+Influences of many architectural styles can be seen on the exterior with Neoclassical and Egyptian Revival being especially prominent.

+The building is crowned by the 55 m high and 23 m wide main dome, which the developers claim is larger than that of St Paul's Cathedral.

-Manchester architecture critic John Parkinson-Bailey described the Trafford Centre as a building which "will not appeal to purists" and the range of interior architecture as "bewildering".
+The design of the centre has received some criticism with Manchester architecture critic John Parkinson-Bailey describing the Trafford Centre as a building which "will not appeal to purists" and the range of interior architecture as "bewildering".